 5) Entry Rules

-Entering a trade is easy for me as long as I follow the rules I set for the indicators and / or patterns I am looking at.
+Entering a trade is usually on my assumption of the direction of the underlying stock price.
+I usually look for chart patterns.
 For example, if I have a chart that has formed a Bull Flag or Bear Flag I will wait for the price action to break out of the formation and go either long or short based on the breakout direction.
-I will also take into consideration such indicators as the Relative Strength Index (RSI).
-Mostly I have my own proprietary indicators.
+It also depends on the type of trade I initiate.Some trades take advantage of sideway stock movement.

 6) Exit Rules

-I try not to stay in a trade longer than 5 trading days.
-If I do stay in longer, then I watch the stock’s price action on the chart closely to make sure there is not a trend reversal happening.
+I try to stay in a trade longer than 5 -10 trading days fir stocks.
+Regarding options I want to close out a trade a week before expiration.
+If I do stay in longer, then I watch the stock’s price action on the chart closely to make sure there is not a trend reversal or the options strategy is not moving against me.

 My Journal is this blog.